-Doing both lifting and extensions means putting a lot of chemicals around the eye area in one day, so it’s essential to use products that are as safe and gentle as possible to minimize any chance for a reaction.
+Doing both lifting and extensions means putting a lot of chemicals around the eye area in one day, so it’s essential to use products that are as safe and gentle as possible to minimize any chance of a reaction.

-Is Lash Lift suitable for short/weak lashes?
+Is a lash lift treatment suitable for short/weak lashes?

-Can Lash Lift cause an allergy?
+Can a lash lift cause an allergy?

-Does Lash Lift damage natural lashes?
+Does lash lift damage natural lashes?

-Lashes are similar to hair – they get dehydrated from daily use of mascara and start looking dull because of the dehydration and damaged cuticles, so they require support to look their best.
+Lashes are similar to hair – they get dehydrated from the daily use of mascara and start looking dull because of the dehydration and damaged cuticles, so they require support to look their best.
 Most women don’t do anything to reduce that dryness or to nourish lashes, though, so lashes remain dehydrated.